sodium410/crto/youtubevideos.md

 This configuration is stored in the Beacon binary itself based on the listener you select when building the payload.

 ## Infrasrtucture
+Listener -- payload handler/data plane
+Type of listeners --- egress -- http/s, dns , peer-to-peer  -- smb, tcp, alias - handler in other toolset
+listener name - should be descriptive enough

+stagets are more less secure, more brittle, easier to detect -- hence better to use stageless payloads